The Robot-Creativity Project seeks to create robots capable of interacting with people with the ultimate goal of boosting their creativity

-Creativity is one of the most sought-after skills, as we move from industrialized to creative economies.
+Creativity is one of the most sought-after skills as we move from industrialized to creative economies.
 It is known to be an ability that can be stimulated and developed over time.
 The Robot-Creativity Project aims to use social robots as tools for stimulating creativity.
 The work performed so far includes the design and fabrication of a minimalist social robot that makes use of creative strategies grounded in psychological theories to boost creativity in children.
 This robot was developed with and for children, in a constant iterative design process, making use of rapid prototyping techniques.
-We envision children will use this robot as a toy to play with during storytelling activities.
-By being autonomous, this robot will react to children’s playing and provide new ideas for their play time with the ultimate goal of stimulating originality for their stories and pretend play.
+We envision children will use this robot as a toy to play with, providing new ideas for their play time.
 Idea generation is an important slice of the creative thought as it requires thinking outside of the box, making connections, and going beyond reality constraints – to float into imaginary worlds where everything is possible.

 The Robot-Creativity Project keeps their latest publications here

 - Patrícia Alves-Oliveira, ISCTE-IUL, INESC-ID, Cornell University, Portugal and the USA

 - Guy Hoffman, Cornell University, USA

 - Ana Paiva, Technical University of Lisbon, Portugal